Skip to main content

 You can select specific documents and folders to guide the agent and narrow its focus, ensuring your results are based on the exact information you need.

-Click "Add Context": In the RAG Agent UI, click the new Add context option.
-This opens a selector showing all content in your current workspace.
+1. Click "+ icon": In the RAG Agent UI, click the new + icon.
+This opens a selector showing all workspaces containing documents.

-Select your sources:
+2. Select your sources:

-You can choose any folder or AI-ready document.
+• You can choose any AI-ready document.

-Query the agent: When you submit your question, the RAG Agent will use the documents you selected as a primary source of information, leading to more focused and relevant answers.
+1. Query the agent: When you submit your question, the RAG Agent will use the documents you selected as a primary source of information, leading to more focused and relevant answers.

 Was this helpful?